Apple Seeds New Betas of iOS 16.1 and iPadOS 16.1 to Developers

 Matter will allow for interoperability between smart devices from different companies, and Apple, Google, Samsung, Amazon, and others are working on support.

+The second beta of iOS 16.1 tweaked the design of the battery status bar icon, adding a visual indication of charge level.
+It also changed the battery font, updated the Lock Screen charging indicator, and fixed a copy and paste bug.

-Other new features include a deletable Wallet app, changes to the Lock Screen customizing interface, and more, with details available in our iOS 16.1 feature guide.
+Other new features in the update include a deletable Wallet app, changes to the Lock Screen customizing interface, and more, with details available in our iOS 16.1 feature guide.

 Top Rated Comments